TRossen89/BI_Exam/README.md

 Additionally:

-- *"Can data on happiness, health, unemployment, social expenditure, taxation, and GDP provide insights into what enhances or diminishes the GDP of nations?"*
+- *"Can data on happiness, unemployment, social expenditure, taxation, and GDP provide insights into what enhances or diminishes the GDP of nations?"*

 ---